ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_relational_dbs/db_migrations.md

 A migration script is just plain old SQL.
 It is really important to stress that Flyway's migration scripts are NOT database vendor independent.

-Therefore it strongly discouraged to use different databases in test, dev and prod.
+Therefore it is strongly discouraged to use different databases in test, dev and prod.

 Collaboratively working on migrations